solher/forklift/readme.md

 `go get -u github.com/solher/forklift`

 # Basic Usage
-A `file.sql` file Located in the same directory that the main.go file:
+A `file.sql` file located (for example) in the same directory as the main.go file:

 ```sql
 SELECT * FROM documents